NicolasSierro/atomo-biz/AtOMo segments products.md

 ### Remark
 For both segments, and potentially new ones, the community aspect to interact online with other people is important
 - to get information, improve knowledge, and get insights (it could be as passive mode: not posting a lot, but reading and listening intensively)
-- to be part of the groups, the tribes, and having pleasure to interact, socilaise, and share content (active mode)
+- to be part of the groups, the tribes, and having pleasure to interact, socialise, and share content (active mode)

 ## Products